 - How to love, and get along with, other people.

 - How to enjoy your life.
 This isn't trivial!

 - How to be self-aware (but not self-conscious).

 Problems in these areas can manifest in various ways.
 For example: doing what you don't want to do and not doing what you do want to, loneliness, being extremely hard on yourself, not knowing why you keep hurting yourself through bad habits (including getting into bad relationships, or no relationships).
 Almost everything is workable.

 There are many approaches to counselling and psychotherapy.
 Nearly all the research in these areas confirms that a strong relationship between client and therapist (AKA the therapeutic alliance) leads to the best treatment outcomes.
 In other words, the more comfortable and trusting you feel with your therapist, the more you are likely to benefit from psychotherapy.

 If asked about my philosophy of psychotherapy, I don’t think I could do better than to quote R. D. Laing, who deeply understood that it’s how we treat one another that matters.
 He wrote: “Psychotherapy must remain an obstinate attempt of two people to recover the wholeness of being human through the relationship between them.”
 That’s the plan.

 I am registered with the British Columbia Association of Clinical Counsellors (#2360).

-Client fee couples/families:My fee for 2018 is $140, regardless the number of people attending the session
+Client fee couples/families:My fee for 2019 is $150, GST included, and regardless of the number of people attending the session